Nodal-Robotics/nodal-workspace/docs/tooling/git-workflow.md

 # Git Workflow

-This document defines how Git is used within the Axion Robotics workspace.
+This document defines how Git is used within the Nodalworkspace.

 ---